DH(LEGAL) - EMPLOYEE STANDARDS OF CONDUCT

 "Qualifying felony" means an offense that is punishable as a felony under the following sections of the Penal Code:

-- Section 21.02 (continuous sexual abuse of young child or children);
+- Section 21.02 (continuous sexual abuse of young child or disabled individual);

 - Section 21.12 (improper relationship between educator and student); or